pulumi/registry/themes/default/content/registry/packages/ns1/installation-configuration.md

 * .NET: [`Pulumi.NS1`](https://www.nuget.org/packages/Pulumi.Ns1)

 ## Configuring Credentials

+Pulumi relies on the NS1 SDK to authenticate requests from your computer to NS1.
+Your credentials are never sent to pulumi.com.
+The Pulumi NS1 Provider needs to be configured with NS1 credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: